FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

 const masks = SVector{32,UInt}([2^(2*i)+2^(2*i + 1) for i in 0:(word_size/2)-1])
 const R = 1.987
 ```
-These are some useful constants that are used all over the code
+These are some useful constants that are used all over the code, mostly to do the bit manipulation.

 #### Sequence
 ```julia